There are two main reasons people choose to have LASIK:

 However, today’s advanced laser systems have dealt very authoritatively with these issues, as they can be programmed to cater to the specific characteristics of each patient's eyes.

 Sometimes patients worry that they will affect the surgery by nervous or uncontrollable twitches or jumps of their eyes, called saccadic eye movements.
-The lasers used by Thomas Eye Group in LASIK are married to a high speed eye tracking system with a response time of milliseconds – much faster than your eye can move.
-This eye tracker completely neutralizes these eye movements to assure a quality treatment and increased patient safety.
+The lasers used by Thomas Eye Group in LASIK are married to a high-speed eye-tracking system with a response time of milliseconds – much faster than your eye can move.
+This eye tracker completely neutralizes these eye movements to assure quality treatment and increased patient safety.

 A comprehensive eye evaluation is required prior to the procedure.
 Your doctor will explain all of the procedures to you before and after the procedure.
 If you wear contacts, you will have to remove them prior to your pre-operative evaluation (3-6 weeks for hard or gas permeable lenses and 7 days for soft lenses) and the procedure.
 After the procedure, you will need to have someone drive you home.
 You will need to see the doctor the next day, and you will need a driver for this office visit as well.
 You will be required to visit your doctor post-operatively at designated intervals for the first year.